 Population Status of the Large Flying Fox

 The large flying fox faces a number of problems.
 In many places its forest habitat is being cleared for human use.
 In some areas it's treated as an agricultural pest and is shot or poisoned.
 It's widely hunted for food and sport, often legally.
-Illegal hunting also occurs.
-In addition, the bat is killed for its fat, which is used in traditional medicine.
+Sometimes it's hunted illegally, however.
+The bat is also killed for its fat, which is used in traditional medicine.

 There are laws protecting the bat in some parts of its range, but they aren't always enforced.
 The animal flies long distances during foraging and during migration to new roosts.
 It often travels over national boundaries, so international laws are needed.